THE SUN CAN BE

 EVENT 1 - SATURDAY 9TH AUGUST 2025

-Celebrating cross-culture collaboration and international innovation with fresh, live performances from the extraordinary Tim Postovit, David Spittle, Alban and Natalie Low, Aimee Nimmo, Matthew Sokulsky, Danica Ignacio, Eleanor Wilders, Cameron Wade and many more to be announced.
+Celebrating cross-culture collaboration and international innovation with fresh, live performances from the extraordinary Tim Postovit, Alban and Natalie Low, Aimee Nimmo, Matthew Sokulsky, Danica Ignacio, Eleanor Wilders, and Cameron Wade.

 EVENT 2 - THURSDAY 14TH AUGUST 2025

-Join us for an evening of experimental performance and readings from the IPLA Collective, Simon Tyrell, Irys Bird, Oscar Sutherland-Dee, Martin Wakefield and more to be announced!
+Join us for an evening of experimental performance and readings from the IPLA Collective, Simon Tyrrell, Irys Bird, Lily Ferret, Holly Harvey, and Martin Wakefield!

 EVENT 3 - SATURDAY 16TH AUGUST 2025